zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 plain.
 In order to actually _format_ text, we will need to wrap our text in HTML tags.
 First, we'll start with formatting _paragraphs_

-## Learn The Most Common Text Formatting Tags
+## Identify The Most Common Text Formatting Tags

 ### `p`